rabbitmq/rabbitmq-website/site/upgrade.md

 ### <a id="mirrored-queues-synchronisation" class="anchor" /> [Mirrored queues synchronisation](#mirrored-queues-synchronisation)

-Before you stop a node, you must ensure that all queues master it holds have at least one synchronised queue slave.
+Before you stop a node, you must ensure that all queue masters it holds have at least one synchronised queue slave.
 RabbitMQ will not promote unsynchronised queue slaves on controlled queue master shutdown when
 [default promote configuration](ha.html#promotion-while-down) is configured.
-Although if a queue master encounters any errors during shutdown, the unsynchronised queue slave might still be promoted.
+However if a queue master encounters any errors during shutdown, an unsynchronised queue slave might still be promoted.
 It is generally safier option to synchronise a queue first.